supermorphDotTech/morPy/README.md

 ## 4.1 Introduction [⇧](#toc) <a name="4.1"></a>

 To share data across processes, morPy utilizes [`UltraDict`](https://github.com/ronny-rentner/UltraDict/tree/main) to efficiently and atomically acquire locks, read and write data across spawned child processes.
 In single process mode, the framework falls back to the `dict` type to keep performance as high as possible.

-The class of `app_dict` is, in dependency to the GIL, either a regular `dict` or an `UltraDict`.
-The latter ensures efficient shared memory (as much as possible) when spawning processes.
+The class of `app_dict` is, in dependency to how many processes are configured in settings, either a regular `dict` in single process mode or an `UltraDict` if more than one process shall be leveraged.
+The latter ensures efficient shared memory (as much as possible) and a way to share data between spawned processes.

 ```Python
 # Exemplary dev dictionary nesting